kidscancode/godot_recipes/src/content/2D/ballistic_bullet.md

 ## Solution

-One approach to this problem would be to use a `RigidBody2D` - with its built-in physics, gravity would automatically pull it back to earth after firing it.
+One approach to this problem would be to use a {{< gd-icon RigidBody2D >}}`RigidBody2D` - with its built-in physics, gravity would automatically pull it back to earth after firing it.

-However, as mentioned in the [2D shooting recipe](/godot_recipes/2d/2d_shooting/), `Area2D` is a great choice for simple bullets and other projectiles - when you don't need collisions, bouncing, or other physics reactions.
+However, as mentioned in the [2D shooting recipe](/godot_recipes/2d/2d_shooting/), {{< gd-icon Area2D >}}`Area2D` is a great choice for simple bullets and other projectiles - when you don't need collisions, bouncing, or other physics reactions.
 Ballistic motion is easy enough to calculate that we won't need the help of the physics engine.

 ### Setting up the bullet